chris-lovejoy/site/_posts/17 Teaching ML health/2023-03-10-The Busy Person's Guide to Building Technical Data Science Skills in Six Steps.md

 It becomes less intimidating, though, when you focus the scope.
 Rather than "I want to learn machine learning", you could say "I want to be able to run a data science pipeline, with supervision" (ie. Stage 4).
 I hope this article provides the framework for doing so.

 ### (2) Understand your *why*
 It's important to have a clear *why*.
 On the days when you get home from work and feel tired, you'll need a reason to keep going.
 Perhaps you're not enjoying your current job and have an alternative path in mind.
 Perhaps you want to build skills that help in your current job.
 In my case, I knew I wanted the self-sufficiency to build cool products and analyse interesting data based on whatever ideas came to my mind.
-If you're medical too, I strongly believe [[More clinicians should learn to code and do data science|more clinicians should learn to code and do data science]].
+If you're medical too, I strongly believe more clinicians should learn to code and do data science. <!-- Was previously a link to article, no longer exists -->

 ### (3) Consider making more time - and take Little Bets
 Ultimately, it's true that you can make faster progress when you're devoting more time.
 So if you're *serious* about building your skills, you could consider how to change your current job or lifestyle to *create* more time.
 (In my case, I took some time out of medical training to do data science full-time.)